⚡ Electrical · Tacoma, WA

 Materials (45%)

-Days to complete
+Day to complete

 Prices estimated using the NailThePrice Local Cost Model™ — national averages adjusted for Tacoma's labor rates, cost of living, and material pricing.

-How Much Does Each Part of Ceiling fan installation Cost?
+How Much Does Each Part of Ceiling Fan Installation Cost?

 The cost to install a ceiling fan in Tacoma ranges from $150 to $440, with most homeowners paying around $270.
 Your actual cost depends on several factors specific to your home and the Seattle-Tacoma market.